 The future of cars in the United States focuses on safety.
 Since September 2022, XNUMX, in fact, the electronic system of braking automatic standard will be mandatory throughout the United States: from that date, no car without this innovative safety system can be sold.

-But there are also those who highlight the risks of a too “technological” car.
-The computer system, as we know, is in fact always at risk hacking.
-And the FBI, the National Highway Traffic Safety Administration in recent days have warned drivers about what can happen if their car is infected remotely: "While the vulnerability does not always involve an attack capable of accessing all parts of the system, the risk to consumer safety could increase significantly if access involves the ability to manipulate critical vehicle control systems. "
+But there are also those who highlight the risks of an overly "technological" car.
+The computer system, as we know, is in fact always at risk of hacking.
+And the FBI, the National Highway Traffic Safety Administration in recent days have warned drivers about what can happen if their car is infected remotely: "While the vulnerability does not always involve an attack capable of accessing all parts of the system, the risk to consumer safety could significantly increase if access involves the ability to manipulate critical vehicle control systems. "